elmtree-askmo/cloudcannon-app/content/learn/nursing/what-are-the-main-causes-and-risk-factors-associated-with-traumatic-brain-injury-tbi.md

 url: /learn/nursing/questions/what-are-the-main-causes-and-risk-factors-associated-with-traumatic-brain-injury-tbi
 score: -1.0
 related_article1:
-    id: 164452
+    id: 164454
-    title: What are the key components of initial medical stabilization in brain injury rehabilitation?
+    title: >-
+        Which populations are at higher risk for brain injury, and why?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-key-components-of-initial-medical-stabilization-in-brain-injury-rehabilitation
+    url: /learn/nursing/questions/which-populations-are-at-higher-risk-for-brain-injury-and-why
 related_article2:
-    id: 164444
+    id: 164449
-    title: Identify two external causes of brain injury and explain their potential impact.
+    title: >-
+        Which types of memory are most commonly affected by brain injury, and what strategies can help improve them?
     subject: Nursing
-    url: /learn/nursing/questions/identify-two-external-causes-of-brain-injury-and-explain-their-potential-impact
+    url: /learn/nursing/questions/which-types-of-memory-are-most-commonly-affected-by-brain-injury-and-what-strategies-can-help-improve-them
 related_article3:
-    id: 164457
+    id: 164450
-    title: What strategies can support emotional and behavioral adaptation after a brain injury?
+    title: >-
+        What are some long-term cognitive and physical challenges faced by individuals with brain injuries?
     subject: Nursing
-    url: /learn/nursing/questions/what-strategies-can-support-emotional-and-behavioral-adaptation-after-a-brain-injury
+    url: /learn/nursing/questions/what-are-some-longterm-cognitive-and-physical-challenges-faced-by-individuals-with-brain-injuries
 related_article4:
-    id: 164449
+    id: 164454
+    title: >-
-    title: Which types of memory are most commonly affected by brain injury, and what strategies can help improve them?
+        Which populations are at higher risk for brain injury, and why?
     subject: Nursing
-    url: /learn/nursing/questions/which-types-of-memory-are-most-commonly-affected-by-brain-injury-and-what-strategies-can-help-improve-them
+    url: /learn/nursing/questions/which-populations-are-at-higher-risk-for-brain-injury-and-why
 related_article5:
-    id: 164451
+    id: 164444
-    title: How can emotional and behavioral effects manifest in individuals with brain injuries?
+    title: >-
+        Identify two external causes of brain injury and explain their potential impact.
     subject: Nursing
-    url: /learn/nursing/questions/how-can-emotional-and-behavioral-effects-manifest-in-individuals-with-brain-injuries
+    url: /learn/nursing/questions/identify-two-external-causes-of-brain-injury-and-explain-their-potential-impact
 ---

 &nbsp;